Legislation effectively banning all abortions in South Carolina advances - South Carolina Radio Network

-A bill that would effectively ban abortions in South Carolina advanced to the Senate floor on Tuesday, although it will face stiff resistance from moving forward there.
+A bill which would effectively ban abortions in South Carolina advanced to the Senate floor on Tuesday, although it will face stiff resistance from moving forward there.

 Lead sponsor State Sen. Richard Cash, R-Anderson, said the goal is to have the potential law’s constitutionality challenged and brought to the U.S. Supreme Court for an updated ruling since its landmark Roe v.
 Wade decision essentially legalized abortion in 1973.